 The Bridport Mind Fest has grown out of HUGS (Hughes Unit Group Supporters) with the idea of providing a framework and reaching out to connect the many local and national organisations which provide support for people experiencing mental health problems, and promoting wellbeing.

-We have been overwhelmed by the way the Festival has mushroomed from simply exploring the idea of a festival to being a six-day festival with eighteen workshops by different organisations, five ongoing events throughout the festival and seven major events.
-Two of these are being donated by Angie Le Mar and Clive Stafford Smith both of whom have international reputations.
-Thank You, Angie and Clive.
-Thank you to everyone who is running a workshop.
-Thank you also to all the people who are giving their time for free.
-No one is being paid!
+The inaugural festival was held in 2017 and we were overwhelmed by the way the Festival mushroomed from a simple idea exploration to a six-day festival with eighteen workshops by different organisations, five ongoing events throughout the festival and seven major events!
+Including performances by Angie Le Mar and Clive Stafford Smith both of whom have international reputations, and kindly donated their time to Mind Fest.

-Simon, chair of HUGS, the Hughes Unit Group Supporters, having witnessed the effects of mental illness on peers and loved ones throughout his life, thought it would be a good idea to have a festival of the mind.
-Led by Simon, the event has been organised by members of HUGS and a wider team drawn from Bridport including the Creative Minds Team.
+Having witnessed the effects of mental illness on peers and loved ones throughout his life, Simon Williams, chair of HUGS (Hughes Unit Group Supporters), thought it would be a good idea to have a festival of the mind.
+Led by Simon, the event has been organised by members of HUGS and a wider team drawn from the Bridport area community.

-- Richard West Treasurer covering fund raising, crowdfunding pledges and finance
+- Max Mackay-James Treasurer covering fund raising, crowdfunding pledges and finance

 - Colin Tracy covering House Design publications and the art Exhibition

-- Kelvin Clayton coordinating contacts with third party organisations and the Town Hall
+- Kelvin Clayton coordinating contacts with third party organisations and the Town Council